 In her practice and teaching she has a special interest in finding ways to bring depth practice into daily life and deepen our freedom as lay practitioners.
 She also explores the ways in which the study of the Suttas (the early Buddhist texts) and intensive meditation practice are complimentary aspects.

-1-4 of March – “Study and Practice retreat” for experienced practitioners with Lila Kimhi in Kibbutz Ein Dor (Tovana).
+2-5 of March: Vipassana retreat for experienced practitioners in Kibbutz Ein Dor (Tovana).

-28 of November – 2 of December: Study & Practice Retreat for experienced practitioners with Lila Kimhi in Kibbutz Ein Dor (Tovana).
+19-23 of July: Study and practice retreat for experienced practitioners with Lila Kimhi in Kibbutz Ein Dor (Tovana).

 May all beings everywhere be happy and free,